JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 #### 🖼️ Images

-Sprites will be created or sourced for:
+Sprites will be sourced from free asset libraries:

 -   **Player:** Shadow Creature (8 directions: idle, attack, death animations)
 -   **Enemies:**
     -   Shadow Bat (swarm enemy - idle, fly, bite, hit, death)
     -   Spirit Boxer (combat enforcer - idle, attack combo chain, run, damaged, death)
     -   Temple Guardian (mini-boss - walk, attack 1, attack 2, special, hit, death)
--   Pickups: essence orbs
 -   Environment: terrain tiles, temple structures, dark atmospheric elements
--   UI elements: HP bar, buttons, simple upgrade interface
+-   UI elements: HP bar, buttons
 -   Cutscenes: static background images for story scenes, text panel UI for dialogue

+**Sprite Sources:**

+-   [itch.io](https://itch.io/game-assets) - Top-down action RPG sprite packs
+-   [OpenGameArt.org](https://opengameart.org/) - Free game art and sprites
+-   All sprite sources will be properly credited

 **Note:** The Shadow Creature (player) is the only sprite with full 8-directional support.
 Other enemies use sprite flipping and angle-based facing to work in a top-down view.

 **Death Animations:** All characters (player and all enemy types) have dedicated death animations that play when HP reaches 0.
-The player's death animation triggers the GameOverState, while enemy death animations play before the enemy is removed from the game and may drop essence pickups.
+The player's death animation triggers the GameOverState, while enemy death animations play before the enemy is removed from the game.

 **Hit/Damage Animations:** Some characters also have dedicated animations that play when taking damage (before death).
 Shadow Bat and Temple Guardian have "hit" animations, while Spirit Boxer has a "damaged" animation.
 These animations provide visual feedback when characters are struck, showing brief stun or recoil effects before returning to their normal state.